AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/README.md

 ## [Windows AI PC](https://github.com/AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/blob/main/Windows%20AI%20PC.md)

 Microsoft wants to bring generative AI to the forefront of Windows — and the PCs running it.

-I added a simple table to explain the general concept of Copilot+ PCs.
+Provide a simple table to explain the general concept of Copilot+ PCs.

+The other Windows AI PC examples are RTX AI PC and Gigabyte AI TOP.

 ---